CEOs are scaling back hiring and spending because of trade fears

 The more careful tone from business leaders stands in contrast to their extreme optimism when Trump and other Republicans slashed the corporate tax rate and provided a huge break on foreign profits returned to the United States.

-Although the tax plan has led to skyrocketing stock buybacks and one-time bonuses for millions of employees, economists see little evidence are accelerating job-creating investments in their companies.
+Although the tax plan has led to skyrocketing stock buybacks and one-time bonuses for millions of employees, economists see little evidence CEOs are accelerating job-creating investments in their companies.

 The Business Roundtable's CEO outlook index remained strong, and above historical averages for the sixth straight quarter.
 But it dipped in the second quarter to 111.1 from a record high of 118.6 in the first three months of the year.